Vishnu-V-07/JAVA_PROGRAMS/README.md

 Second most frequent character:l
 Program Name:SecondmostFreq

+13.PROGRAM TO remove punctuation and special character from a string
+Input: $$$helolo)))hi
+Output:helolohi
+Program Name:RemoveSpecialCharacters

+14.PROGRAM TO REVERSE A STRING WITHOPUT USING INBUILT FUNCTION Input:hi
+Output:ih
+Program Name:ReverseStringwithoutInbuilt

+15.program to  reverse the sentence without reversing the numbers in a string Input:hello123java
+Output:avajo123lleh
+Program Name:ReverseStringretainingNumbers

+16.PROGRAM TO REVERSE INDIVIDUAL WOORDS IN A STRING Input:hi hello
+Output:ih olleh
+Program Name: ReverseIndividualWords

+17.program to  reverse the sentence  retaining its space position Input:HI HELLO
+Output: OL LEHIH
+Program Name:ReverseStringRetainingSpace

+18.PROGRAM TO COUNT THE NUMBER OF UPPERCASE ,LOWERCASE AND SPECIAL CHARACTER IN A STRING Input:hi hello everyone
+Output: Number of uppercase letter : 0
+Number of lowercase letter : 15
+Number of Special characters : 2
+Number of  vowels : 7
+Program Name:CountUppercaseLowercase

+19.PROGRAM TO CHECK THE GIVEN TWO STRINGS ARE EQUAL OR NOT Input:HELLO
+      HHELLO
+Output: Strings are not equal

+Program Name: twoStringsareequal

 #InterviewQuestions Folder

 1.Given two strings a and b.
 The task is to find if the string 'b' can be obtained by rotating another string 'a' by exactly 2 places.